 In 2014, some members of the family that had run Holiday World in Indiana purchased the park and changed its name once again (whew, this park has sure had a lot of names!) to Alabama Splash Adventure.
 It has been slowly reopening the amusement park rides such as Rampage (which means another name change may be coming).
 The new owners say that they have plans to expand the park.

-The small park is open year-round, although it is closed mid week in the off-season.
+The family entertainment center is open year-round, although it is closed mid week in the off-season.
 Attractions include mini-golf, go-karts, bumper cars, batting cages, and carnival rides.
 Water slides and other water park rides are open in the warmer months.

 The small park features a train, splash pad, carousel, and a kiddie coaster.